CarolinaKra/SentimentAnalysisHotelReviews/README.md

-# Sentiment Analysis on Tourist Accomodation Reviews
+# Sentiment Analysis on Tourist Accommodation Reviews
 I developed a Sentiment Analysis Model for Tourist Accommodation Reviews using Natural Language Processing Techniques.
 The best model achieved a 86.3% accuracy and an f1 with macroaveraging of 64.2%